Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Mashatu GR is located in a remote eastern corner of Botswana.
 The reserve is visited more frequently from South Africa than from Botswana.

-Also, from Johannesburg, you can rent a car and drive yourself– the trip takes about seven hours.
+From Johannesburg, you can also rent a car and drive yourself – the trip takes about seven hours.
 Alternatively, there are scheduled flights to Polokwane Airport (PTG) in South Africa, and from there it’s a two-hour transfer.

 Overland from South Africa, you’ll cross the border at Pont’s Drift.
 Leave your car at the border and the lodge will pick you up.
 The border has strict opening times, from 8 AM to 4 PM.